ahkscript/awesome-AutoHotkey/README.md

 #### Console
 * [LibCon](https://github.com/joedf/LibCon.ahk) - AutoHotkey Library For Console Support.
 This library enables you to write console applications and interact with other console instances.
 Basically, this library facilitates anything that has to do with writing and interacting with consoles.
 Forum [link](http://ahkscript.org/boards/viewtopic.php?t=17)
+* [AHKonsole](https://github.com/G33kDude/Console) - Class based AutoHotkey library for console support.
+This library enables you to create an object representing a console to interact with, as well as multiple console buffer objects to facilitate in double buffering.
+Forum [link](http://ahkscript.org/boards/viewtopic.php?f=6&t=4955)

 <br><br>